 Common and fire opal, pink and white plume agates are also famous in this area.
-Quartz crystals, geodes, thundereggs are found in the western part of the county.
+Quartz crystals, geodes, and thundereggs are found in the western part of the county.

 Southwest of Homedale is a good place to start looking for agates or visit Squaw Creek.
 Red and green specimens are found in Succor Creek, the eastern fringe, while amethyst can be found in the War Eagle Mountain, as well as chalcedony varieties.
 Cobalt crystals and garnet are present in the Silver City area, while varieties of quartz are in the Long Gulch south of it.

 Custer county is another sweet spot for gem hunting.
 Citrine, quartz, or amethyst is plentiful here.
 Giant geodes or petrified wood near Challis would please anyone.
-A rare material known as zeolite is also present in the Challis area, and copper, zinc, and other specimens.
+A rare material known as zeolite is also present in the Challis area, and with copper, zinc, and other specimens.

 South of Callis, in the Lime Creek, is where you will find agates and cryptocrystalline quartz.
 Or, you can go 3 miles west and find red agates.
-Agatized wood is present at around 12 miles south of Challis.
+Agatized wood is present around 12 miles south of Challis.
 The Lost River area is where you will find amethyst.

 Quartz crystals are plentiful in the Bayhorse and Yankee Fork Mining District.
 Garnet can be found in:

 - or near Mackay.

 The county of Latah in Idaho is known for its common and fire opals.
 They are usually found in vesicular basalts.
 Gems, garnet, and the famous star garnet can be found of high quality and quantity in the Emerald Creek area.
 Green beryl or tourmaline can be found in the Avon area, while malachite is regularly found in the Hoodoo District.